 Shangqiu Henan, China Travel Guide

-Spring (March-May): This season features mild and pleasant temperatures, ranging from 10 degrees celsius to 25°C (50°F to 77°F).
+Spring (March-May): This season features agreeable and mild temperatures, ranging from 10 degrees celsius to 25°C (50°F to 77°F).
 March starts cool, warming gradually, while May appears quite warm.
 Precipitation rises towards late spring, with occasional showers.
 Humidity levels stay moderate, suitable for outdoor activities.

-Summer (June-August): Shangqiu summers are hot and humid.
+Summer (June-August): Shangqiu summers are steamy and hot.
 Average temperatures fall between 25°C and 32°C (77°F to 90°F), with heatwaves pushing temperatures beyond 35°C (95°F).
 This period symbolizes the wettest season, influenced by the East Asian monsoon.
 Expect significant rainfall, often intense rain and thunderstorms.
 High humidity intensifies the heat.

 Selecting travel dates influences crowds and costs.
 High season weather is ideal but sees higher prices.
 Shoulder seasons feature fewer crowds and potentially lower prices, though weather can be transitional.
-Low seasons offer the lowest prices and fewest crowds but present intense weather conditions.
+Low seasons offer the lowest prices and least crowded but present intense weather conditions.

 Ideal weather, larger crowds